alejandra-rojas/QuizTime/README.md

 # QuizTime

-Quiz Game developed with vanilla JS and accesing the open API https://opentdb.com/api.php?amount=40&type=multiple to get the questions.
+Random Quiz Game with vanilla JS.

+The questions are from the open API https://opentdb.com/api.php?amount=40&type=multiple.